-As I said, it’s happened to me.
-My email address shows up on no fewer than five lists of breached accounts.1 I’ve changed more than a few passwords as a result.
+As I said, it happens to me semi-regularly.
+My email address shows up on several lists of breached accounts.2 I’ve changed more than a few passwords as a result.

-But even showing up as part of five separate breaches, I’ve not been hacked.
-I believe that to be the more common case, but there’s no way to know for sure.
+But even showing up in all those breaches, I’ve not been hacked.
+I believe that to be common as well, but there’s no way to know for sure.

 Find out if your account is part of a breach

 You can also sign up to be notified if a new breach contains your email address.
-This is how I learned of my involvement in the Patreon breach, for example.
+This is how I learned of my involvement in several breaches.

 Backing up email